 Focused on developing a toolbox of skills and self-advocacy strategies to enhance success in any educational setting

-Our Global Division, enrolling now for the 2021-2022 school year, will offer virtual access to our research-based reading, math, and writing curriculum.
-Our faculty and staff — specialists in learning differences education — provide individual attention, recognition, and reinforcement that gives each young learner the extra support they need to succeed.
+Our Global Division,offers virtual access to our research-based school curriculum with a focus on reading, math, and writing instruction.
+Our faculty and staff — specialists in learning differences education — provide individual attention, recognition, and reinforcement that gives each learner the extra support they need to succeed.

 The Lab School’s brick and mortar program pioneered the integration of arts and academics.
 Art has been found to be a pathway to deeper learning as it engages the child’s procedural memory, strengthens attention and stamina, deepens perspective and empathy, and allows learning to truly “stick.”